Burien Community Center Annex Building Closure

 Annex tenant support

-The City of Burien has assembled an internal team dedicated to assisting the tenants of the Annex with relocation.
-The Annex Tenant Support Team is evaluating other city facilities, seeking alternate sites in Burien, and working with external partners to support relocation efforts.
-The City will also be waiving rent for the month of January for all the organizations and on July 6, 2020, Council approved refunding April through June rent.
+The City of Burien assembled an internal team dedicated to assisting the tenants of the Annex with relocation.
+The Annex Tenant Support Team is evaluated other city facilities, sought alternate sites in Burien, and worked with external partners to support relocation efforts.
+The City also waived rent for the month of January 2020 for all the organizations, and on July 6, 2020, the City Council approved refunding rent paid for April through June 2020.

 Updated July 22, 2020